ZeroX-DG/blog/source/_posts/Browser-from-Scratch-DOM-API.md

 description: "One of the main building blocks of the HTML rendering process is the DOM API.
 Before a browser can render the HTML document, it needs to parse the document content into a tree structure called the DOM tree.
 In this post, I'll break down my experimentation in building a DOM API with Rust."
 ---

 The core feature of a browser is HTML rendering.
-You can have a piece of software that can resolve domains to IP addresses or perform TCP Three-way handshake, but without images or colourful buttons, for the average users, it is not a browser!
-That's why text-based protocols like [Gopher protocol][1] are being replaced by the HTTP protocol that we known as "the web" today.
+You can have a piece of software that can resolve domains to IP addresses or perform TCP 3-way handshake, but without images or colourful buttons, for the average users, it is not a browser!
+That's why text-based protocols like the [Gopher protocol][1] are being disfavored and overpowered by the HTTP protocol that we have known as "the web" today.

 One of the main building blocks of the HTML rendering process is the DOM API.
 Before a browser can render the HTML document, it needs to parse the document content into a tree structure called the DOM tree.
 In this post, I'll break down my experimentation in building a DOM API with Rust.